-The Bank has foreign operations in Cyprus and until 31 August 2007 - in Albania.
+The Bank has foreign operations in Cyprus.

 Following the successful Initial Public Offering of new shares at the Bulgarian Stock Exchange - Sofia, on June 13th 2007 the Bank was registered as a public company in the Register of the Financial Supervision Commission pursuant to the provisions of the Law on the Public Offering of Securities.